brunoguilherme1/blueskypost/README.md

 }
 ```

+### Why synthetic data helps here

+Synthetic data is useful here because it gives controlled ground truth.
+Real Bluesky posts are realistic but hard to label.
+The 20 Newsgroups dataset already has topic labels, so the experiment converts labeled examples into short social-media-style posts while keeping the original labels.

+This lets us test things that are hard to measure with real posts alone:

+* whether the explainer preserves the original topic
+* whether the explanation remains grounded in the post
+* whether the model can handle many domains
+* whether the output format stays stable
+* whether the model invents unsupported image/link context
+* whether retrieval is skipped when the post is self-contained

-### 20 Newsgroups evaluation pipeline
+### Evaluation pipeline

+The evaluator is implemented in `eval_20news.py`.

-Because synthetic examples do not have real Bluesky URLs, this track skips post fetching.
+Because the synthetic examples do not have real Bluesky URLs, this track skips the Bluesky fetching step.

+The pipeline is:

 ```text
 Synthetic post_text